metaleap/vscode-appz/libs/cs/readme.md

 is easier to use. [window.createQuickPick](https://code.visualstudio.com/api/references/vscode-api#window.createQuickPick) should be used when [window.showQuickPick](https://code.visualstudio.com/api/references/vscode-api#window.showQuickPick) does not offer the required flexibility.

-`optionallyInitialStateToApplyUponCreation` ── ff specified, the newly created `QuickPick` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.
+`optionallyInitialStateToApplyUponCreation` ── if specified, the newly created `QuickPick` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.

 `return` ── A new [QuickPick](https://code.visualstudio.com/api/references/vscode-api#QuickPick).